cybertec-postgresql/pgwatch2/README.md

 The queries should always include a "epoch_ns" column and "tag_" prefix can be used for columns that should be tags (thus indexed) in InfluxDB.
 * a list of available metrics together with some instructions is also visible from the "Documentation" dashboard
-* some predefine metrics (cpu_load, stat_statements) require installing helper functions (look into "pgwatch2/sql" folder) on monitored DBs
+* some predefine metrics (cpu_load, stat_statements) require installing helper functions (look into "pgwatch2/metrics/00_helpers" folder) on monitored DBs2
 * for effective graphing you want to familiarize yourself with basic InfluxQL and the non_negative_derivative() function which is very handy as Postgres statistics are mostly evergrowing counters.
 Documentation [here](https://docs.influxdata.com/influxdb/latest/query_language/functions/#non-negative-derivative).
 * for troubleshooting, logs for the components are visible under http://127.0.0.1:8080/logs/[pgwatch2|postgres|webui|influxdb|grafana] or by logging